searabbitx/bambu-status/README.md

 # Bambu status

 ## Api key
-To specify the api key, use the `api_key` secret in docker
+To specify the api key, use the `api_key` secret in docker.
+If you use the `docker-compose.yml` file provided with the repo, create the `api_key.txt` file with your key.

 ## Status update endpoint